HGustavs/LenaSYS/backend-models/microservices/Potetial_micro_services.md

 Uses the services __updateTableCodeexample__ to change the content of these columns:
 - afterid

-Uses the services __setActiveCourseVersion__ to change the content of these columns:
+Uses the services __setAsActiveCourse__ to change the content of these columns:
 - activeversion